We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Wad up the remaining pastry and re-roll it to about 1/8 inch thick.
 Cut into strips, using a ruler for straight lines.
-Lay several of the strips horizontally across the pie, then weave the remaining strips under and over the other ones to create a lattice top.
+Lay several of the strips horizontally across the top, then weave the remaining strips under and over the other ones to create a lattice top.
 Cut off the excess pastry, crimp the crust, and brush the pastry with beaten egg.
-Sprinkle the top of the pie liberally with demerara sugar if desired.
+Sprinkle liberally with demerara sugar if desired.

 - Bake at 400 F for 20 minutes, then reduce the heat to 375 F and bake for another 20 minutes.
 The crust should brown beautifully and the filling should bubble gently.

 - Remove the pie from the oven and let it cool for 3-4 hours on a wire cooling rack to allow the filling to cool and set.
 Cutting it too soon will make the filling runny.

 - Use sour cherries.
 Sweet cherries don’t taste as good in this recipe.

 - Adjust the almond extract to taste.